doserjef/rFIA_web/README.md

 This is the repository for the old `rFIA` website.
-The new package website is available at [here](https://doserlab.com/files/rFIA/).
+The new package website is available [here](https://doserlab.com/files/rFIA/).
 The development repository for `rFIA` (which contains documents used to create the new website) can be found [here](https://github.com/doserjef/rFIA).